What You Need to Know About Renting to Own and Contracts for Deed

-Make sure the contract for deed states if property taxes and hazard insurance are included in your monthly payments or whether you need to pay them in addition to your monthly payments.
+Make sure the contract for deed states if property taxes and hazard insurance are included in your monthly payments or if you need to pay them in addition to your monthly payments.

-Your payments on the contract for deed will also include interest.
+Your payments on the contract for deed also include interest.